keenanromain/AWS-CLF-C02-Study-Guide/README.md

 IAM: Users & Groups

 IAM (Identity and Access Management) is a global service.
 The root account created by default during account creation shouldn't be used or shared.
 Instead, you should create users.
-A user represents one individual in your organiztion.
+A user represents one individual in your organization.
 Users can be grouped.
 Groups however cannot be grouped inside of other groups.
-Users don't have to belong to groups and users an belong to multiple groups.
+Users don't have to belong to groups.
+Also, a single user can belong to multiple groups.

 <img width="1161" alt="Screen Shot 2024-12-01 at 9 39 10 PM" src="https://github.com/user-attachments/assets/4495fe16-5afe-4453-af2f-6a209abe3ea4">